amazing-jay/simple_ruby_service/README.md

 ```

 ### Services
-To implement an Simple Ruby Service:
+To implement a Simple Ruby Service:

   1. include `SimpleRubyService::Service`
   2. declare attributes with the `attribute` keyword (class level DSL)